tus/tus-resumable-upload-protocol/README.md

 specific purposes, such as `Content-Type`, `Content-Disposition`, etc. to provide meta information or processing directives to the server.

+... continue work here ...

+A completed upload will be indicated by a single range covering the entire file size (e.g. `Range: bytes=0-99` for a 100 byte file).

+**Note** If the server has not received anything so far, there will be no `Range` header present.

 **Request Example:**

 The request below creates an empty file resource against a tus endpoint at